Kong/docs.konghq.com/app/_src/gateway/production/deployment-topologies/hybrid-mode/incremental-config-sync.md

 end
 ```

-## Using incremental config sync with rate limiting plugins
+### Using incremental config sync with rate limiting plugins

 We don't recommend using the `local` strategy for rate limiting plugins with incremental config sync.

-When load balancing across multiple Data Plane nodes, rate limiting is enforced per node, and it can leading to inconsistencies and potential resets when updates occur.
+When load balancing across multiple Data Plane nodes, rate limiting is enforced per node.
-With the `local` strategy, these plugins may have inconsistencies in sync behavior during rapid configuration updates, impacting performance for API traffic control.
+With the `local` strategy, rapid configuration updates may cause inconsistencies and potential resets in rate limting plugins,
+impacting performance for API traffic control.